 COVID Trace: Helping Reduce the Spread of COVID-19 in Today's New Normal

-As countries start to reopen, how can we use technology to safeguard communities that will be returning to mass public transit, work, and public spaces?
+As the states start to reopen, how can we use technology to safeguard communities that will be returning to mass public transit, work, and public spaces?

 An idea that stemmed from a virtual meetup hackathon and evolved into a refined semi-finalist contact alert iOS app, COVID Trace holistically limits the spread of the COVID-19 through contact tracing, while also informing the public about the changing environment around them.

-Over the course of 5 weeks, I worked with two designers from the original meetup team and two mobile developers to revamp our original concept into a contact alert app notifying individuals of a contact risk, incorporating a thermal risk map, and a symptom tracking calendar.
+Over the course of 5 weeks, I worked with two designers from the original design challenge team and two mobile developers to revamp our original concept into a contact alert app notifying individuals of a contact risk, incorporating a thermal risk map, and a symptom tracking calendar.

 NEURON DESIGN CHALLENGE

 Christopher Sayas, Faezeh Taghva, Ivy Ho, Shreya Gupta, & Me!